-Through careful screening, our “Compassion Committee” helps provide care where none is available.
+Through careful screening, our “Miscellaneous Animal Rescue Committee” helps provide care where none is available.
 This is achieved thru medical care for animals that are abandoned, sterilization and food for feral cats, and helping homeless and low income citizens with the cost of veterinary care for their dear friends who are often their only family.

 In 2008 under pressure from some local businesses and orchardists, several Kelowna councillors suggested the idea of lethal management as a tool to control the growing population of European rabbits within the city and regional district.

 TRACS, backed up by a rather large team of committed volunteers, responded.
 We launched a Feral Rabbit Relocation Program and obtained a permit from the Ministry of Environment to relocate and sterilize the bunnies.
 We saved over 800 rabbits from the streets of Kelowna.

 The Rabbits were sterilized and thru the kindness of the community a number of locations were donated as sanctuaries.
 Thru fundraising large secure pens were built where they can live out their natural lives stress free.
 Accustomed to the “free life”, these endearing, personable animals have lots of room to exercise and socialize with one another, yet benefit from greatly minimized safety risks in terms of predation, being hit by cars, poisoned, beaten to death, or victimized in any way.